 How to get a mortgage when self-employed 🤝

 First, check you’ve got all the documents from the list above.
-Your next step is to speak to a mortgage adviser to find out exactly how much you can afford to borrow and which lenders are likely to accept your application.
+Your next step is to speak to a mortgage broker to find out exactly how much you can afford to borrow and which lenders are likely to accept your application.
 With Moneybox Mortgages, you can get access to thousands of mortgages from over 90 lenders!
-Our expert advisers will find and help you secure the right mortgage for you, whether you’re buying your first home, next home or remortgaging.
+Our expert brokers will find and help you secure the right mortgage for you, whether you’re buying your first home, next home or remortgaging.
 Our mortgage service is completely free and we’ve received five star reviews on Trustpilot.

 Your home may be repossessed if you do not keep up repayments on your mortgage.